Gary-HUA/notebooks-of-professional/note/literature-reading&note/literature  reading and note.md

     15."random forests(RFs)"RF is a classifier combination that uses Decision Tree (DT)-based classifiers where every DT is made by randomly selecting the data from the available data.
     16."HMM":An HMM can be explained as a stochastic finite-state machine that can be used to model time sequential information.
 Basically, there are four major parts in a typical HMM: namely states, initial state distribution, state transition matrix, and state observation matrix.
 A state represents a property or condition that an HMM may have during a particular time.
 Initial state distribution indicates initially state probability ofan HMM.
 The state transition matrix characterizes the probabilities among the states and the observation matrix contains the observation probabilities from each state.
 Once the architecture ofan HMM is defined with the four components, the next step is to train the HMM.
 To train, the first step is to classify features into a specific number of clusters, generating a codebook consisting of the cluster centroids.
 Then from the codebook, symbol sequences are generated through vector quantization.
 These symbol sequences later are used to model sequential patterns in an HMM.
     17:"forward spotting":the human activity or non-activity is segmented in the input sequence using forward spotting.
-A sliding window technique is used which computes the observation probability of activity or non-activity using a number of continuing observations within the sliding window,
+A sliding window technique is used which computes the observation probability of activity or non-activity using a number of continuing observations within the sliding window, 18."unimodel and multimodel method for human activities":Unimodal methods represent human activities from data of a single modality, such as images, and they are further categorized as: (i) space-time, (ii) stochastic, (iii) rule-based, and (iv) shape- based methods."Space-time methods" involve activity recognition methods,which represent human activities as a set of spatiotemporal features  or trajectories  Stochastic methods recognize activities by applying statistical models to represent human actions (e.g., hidden Markov models) .
+Rule-based methods use a set of rules to describe human activities .
+Shape-based methods efficiently represent activities with high-level reasoning bymodeling themotion ofhuman bodyparts.
+    "Multimodal methods" combine features collected from different sources and are classified into three categories: (i) affective, (ii) behavioral, and (iii) social networking methods.
+       "Affective methods" represent human activities according to emotional communications and the affective state of a person.
+       "Behavioral methods" aim to recognize behavioral attributes, non-verbal multimodal cues, such as gestures, facial expressions, and auditory cues.
+       "social networking methods" model the characteristics and the behavior of humans in several layers ofhuman-to-human interactions in social events fromgestures, bodymotion, and speech.

 ~~~

 #### idea